-1 (1) Copies of all documentation submitted to the State Licensing Authority in support of 2 its application for a State Distributor License authorizing the Distribution of Cannabis and Cannabis 3 Products; 4 (2) A Distribution Plan containing such information as may be required by the 5 Director, including but not limited to: 6 (A) Information identifying all locations where the Applicant will store 7 Cannabis or Cannabis Products; 8 (B) The Vehicle Information Number for each vehicle that will be used to 9 Distribute Cannabis and Cannabis Products, and proof of insurance therefor.
-10 (3) A copy of the Applicant's Cannabis Tax Permit, as may be required by Section 11 34014 of the California Revenue and Taxation Code, as may be amended from time to time, or if 12 pending, proof of application therefor.
-13 (g) Additional Information Required of Applicants for Cannabis Microbusiness permits.
-In 14 addition to the information required under subsection (b) of this Section 1609, an Applicant for a 15 Cannabis Microbusiness permit shall also submit as part of its application: 16 (1) Copies of all documentation submitted to the State Licensing Authority in support of 17 its application for a Cannabis Microbusiness License; and 18 (2) All documentation and information set forth in subsections (c), (d), (f), and (h) of 19 this Section 1609.
-20 (h) Additional Information Required of Applicants for Storefront Cannabis Retailer permits.
-21 In addition to the information required under subsection (b) of this Section 1609, an Applicant for a 22 Storefront Cannabis Retailer permit shall also submit as part of its application: 23 (1) Copies of all documentation submitted to the State Licensing Authority in support of 24 its application for a Retailer License.
-25
+1 (B) A description of the chain of custody controls to be used.
+2 (f) Additional Information Required of Applicants for Cannabis Distributor permits.
+In 3 addition to the information required under subsection (b) of this Section 1609, an Applicant for a 4 Cannabis Distributor permit shall also submit as part of its application: 5 (1) Copies of all documentation submitted to the State Licensing Authority in support of 6 its application for a State Distributor License authorizing the Distribution of Cannabis and Cannabis 7 Products; 8 (2) A Distribution Plan containing such information as may be required by the 9 Director, including but not limited to: 10 (A) Information identifying all locations where the Applicant will store 11 Cannabis or Cannabis Products; 12 (B) The Vehicle Information Number for each vehicle that will be used to 13 Distribute Cannabis and Cannabis Products, and proof of insurance therefor.
+14 (3) A copy of the Applicant's Cannabis Tax Permit, as may be required by Section 15 34014 of the California Revenue and Taxation Code, as may be amended from time to time, or if 16 pending, proof of application therefor.
+17 (g) Additional Information Required of Applicants for Cannabis Microbusiness permits.
+In 18 addition to the information required under subsection (b) of this Section 1609, an Applicant for a 19 Cannabis Microbusiness permit shall also submit as part of its application: 20 (1) Copies of all documentation submitted to the State Licensing Authority in support of 21 its application for a Cannabis Microbusiness License; and 22 (2) All documentation and information set forth in subsections (c), (d), (f), and (h) of 23 this Section 1609.
+24 (h) Additional Information Required of Applicants for Storefront Cannabis Retailer permits.
+25 In addition to the information required under subsection (b) of this Section 1609, an Applicant for a di setteri alateria

-(2) For Applicants that have held a valid Medical Cannabis Dispensary permit, documentation demonstrating whether the on-site Smoking of Cannabis was prohibited by the Planning Department or Planning Commission.

-(3) A Storefront Cannabis Retailer Operations Plan containing such information as may be required by the Director, including but not limited to:

-(A) A description of the methods to be used to secure against theft or misappropriation Cannabis Products that are not on display in the store; and

-(B) A description of where and when shipments of Cannabis and Cannabis Products will be received, and the security measures that will be implemented to ensure the safety of the Retailer's employees, and the public, and to protect against the theft of Cannabis and Cannabis Products:

-(4) A description of how the Applicant will support the needs of Customers who qualify under California Health and Safety Code Sections 11362.7 et seq. to use Medicinal Cannabis, including but not limited to providing space where Customers may speak confidentially with employees of the Cannabis Business, and ensuring a sufficient supply of Medicinal Cannabis and Medicinal Cannabis Products;

-(5) Indication of whether the Applicant intends to apply for a Cannabis Consumption permit, as set forth in Article 8A of the Health Code, and a description of the type(s) of Consumption that the Applicant proposes to allow on the Premises.
+Storefront Cannabis Retailer permit shall also submit as part of its application: (1) Copies of all documentation submitted to the State Licensing Authority in support of its application for a Retailer License.
+(2) For Applicants that have held a valid Medical Cannabis Dispensary permit. documentation demonstrating whether the on-site Smoking of Cannabis was prohibited by the Planning Department or Planning Commission.
+(3) A Storefront Cannabis Retailer Operations Plan containing such information as may be required by the Director, including but not limited to: (A) A description of the methods to be used to secure against theft or misappropriation Cannabis Products that are not on display in the store; and (B) A description of where and when shipments of Cannabis and Cannabis Products will be received, and the security measures that will be implemented to ensure the safety of the Retailer's employees, and the public, and to protect against the theft of Cannabis and Cannabis Products; (4) A description of how the Applicant will support the needs of Customers who aualify under California Health and Safety Code Sections 11362.7 et seg. to use Medicinal Cannabis, including but not limited to providing space where Customers may speak confidentially with employees of the Cannabis Business, and ensuring a sufficient supply of Medicinal Cannabis and Medicinal Cannabis Products; (5) Indication of whether the Applicant intends to apply for a Cannabis Consumption permit, as set forth in Article 8A of the Health Code, and a description of the type(s) of Consumption that the Applicant proposes to allow on the Premises.